Trump says he's confident Putin will 'keep his word' if there's a deal to end the war in Ukraine

 Trump is also looking at the moment as an opportunity to potentially reopen economic relations with Russia after three years of U.S.-led sanction efforts to punish Moscow for the invasion.

-“I think there’ll be plenty of of economic cooperation opportunities between the two countries," Trump special envoy Steve Witkoff said in an appearance Thursday on Fox News.

-Starmer is hosting a Sunday meeting in the United Kingdom of international leaders that will focus on Ukraine.
-Zelenskyy is expected to attend.
-The prime minister also announced plans this week for the U.K. to bolster defense spending.
-That should sit well with Trump, who has been critical that European allies are spending too little on defense.
+Starmer is hosting a Sunday meeting in the United Kingdom of international leaders that will focus on Ukraine, and Zelenskyy is expected to attend.
+The prime minister also announced plans this week for the U.K. to bolster defense spending, something that should sit well with Trump, who has been critical that European allies are spending too little on defense.

 Starmer's government will increase military spending to 2.5% of gross domestic product by 2027, years earlier than expected, and aim to reach 3% by 2035.